 1. Residency Requirement

 Can foreigners get a divorce in Thailand?
 We hear this question a lot.
 In short, yes.
-But either the petitioner or the respondent must have been a resident of Thailand for at least one year before filing for divorce.
+However, either the petitioner or the respondent must have been a resident of Thailand for at least one year before filing for divorce.

 2. Jurisdiction